dojx/Multilayer-Perceptron/README.md

     * First layer will have 15 neurons, all using the sigmoid activation function
     * Last layer will have 1 neuron using the linear activation function

+    By default if this argument is not passed, the perceptron will have 1 layer with 1 neuron using the linear activation function.

  4. Train the perceptron:
     ```
     perceptron.train(training_inputs, labels)
     ```
     Both arguments must be numpy arrays.
-The length of each label and the no. of neurons in the last layer must be equal.
+The length of each label and the number of neurons in the last layer must be equal.

-### Optional arguments
+## Optional attributes
+* ```perceptron.threshold = ('epochs', 500) ```